duskopijetlovic/duskopijetlovic.github.io/_posts/2022-03-19-freebsd-geli-encrypted-usb-external-hdd-zfs-freebsd.md

 ```

-Use `zfs get com.sun:autosnapshot` to see its status for all ZFS
+Use `zfs get com.sun:auto-snapshot` to see its status for all ZFS
 filesystems.

 ```